 This would be like if there was a dentist killing patients at his dental office, and then we used him to argue that the entire field of dentistry is evil and murderous.

-In the course of investigation, detectives uncovered multiple cases of Gosnell killing babies after being delivered, and at least one woman whose death he appeared to be responsible for due to negligence.
+In the course of investigation, detectives uncovered multiple cases of Gosnell killing babies after being delivered and at least one woman whose death he appeared to be responsible for due to negligence.

 In January 2011, Gosnell was charged with eight counts of murder, but by the time he went to trial in 2013, a ton of other charges had been added.

-The question came down to whether these babies were born alive, and in those three cases, the state could not definitively prove that, whereas they could in the other cases.
+And in those three cases, the state could not definitively prove that, whereas they could in the other cases.

-So Alex has discovered a person in government that he, I think he feels like he probably has a bond with because she is out there saying that the Boston bombing was a false flag.
+So Alex has discovered a person in government that he I think he feels like he probably has a bond with because she is out there saying that the Boston bombing was a false flag.

-And a New Hampshire lawmaker says Boston bombing was a government job.
+And a New Hampshire lawmaker says Boston bombing was a government job, and then it's because of me.

-Now, a lawmaker in New Hampshire, I'm going to try to get her on, the social media ramblings of a woman who read about conspiracy theory on Infowars wouldn't usually be newsworthy, but it's the case, the woman is a lawmaker in New Hampshire state legislature who thinks the government is responsible for the Boston bombings.
+The woman is a lawmaker in New Hampshire state legislature who thinks the government is responsible for the Boston bombings.

-One suspect killed, the other one, maybe two before they even have a chance to speak.
+One suspect killed the other one, maybe two before they even have a chance to speak.

 Oh, notice they cut out his throat, so that happened.